blkfltchr/gatsby-freelance-starter/README.md

 ## Useful Tips

-- If you make edits to your Contentful space while running `yarn develop` you will need to stop it and rerun the command to see the changes reflected.
+- If you make edits to your Contentful space while running `gatsby develop` you will need to stop it and rerun the command to see the changes reflected.
 For example a new post or page will not automatically show up until the website has been rebuilt.
-- **DO NOT** store your Contentful access tokens or space ids anywhere in GitHub.
-Treat them like passwords.